 Mr. Martinez also previously served as an advisor on the Iraqi Constitutional Process to the US Ambassador to Iraq in 2005; as Director for Iraq at the National Security Council staff from 2004 to 2005; and as an advisor on Iraq’s postwar political transition at the Coalition Provisional Authority in Baghdad, Iraq, from 2003 to 2004.
 He received the Secretary of Defense Medal for the Global War on Terrorism and the US Department of Defense Distinguished Public Service Award for his service in Iraq.

-Mr. Martinez is a member of the Edward Coke Appellate Inn of Court, and he serves on the D.C.
+Mr. Martinez is a member of the Edward Coke Appellate Inn of Court, and he serves on the US Chamber of Commerce's Administrative Law & Government Litigation Advisory Committee.
+He previously served as a member of the D.C.
 Circuit’s Advisory Committee on Procedures.
-His work has appeared in The Wall Street Journal, The Washington Post, the Cato Supreme Court Review and other publications.
+His work has appeared in The Wall Street Journal, The Washington Post, the Cato Supreme Court Review, and other publications.

 Mr. Martinez's representative matters include: